TKMM-Team/Tkmm-Wiki/wwwroot/docs/getting-started/index.md

 When everything is done correctly, you should have something similar to this.

+> [!IMPORTANT]
+> The game dump provided must be the same version you are using on your Switch or emulator.
+>
+> For example, if you are playing `v1.1.2`, make sure your game dump is `v1.1.2` as well.

 <p>
     <img width="550" src="./images/Settings_WithGamePath.png">
 </p>

 > [!NOTE]
-> The status bar will still show an `Invalid setting, GamePath is invalid.` error.
+> Even when the game path is correct, the status bar will still show an `Invalid setting, GamePath is invalid.` error.
 Click the `Save` button in the bottom left to resolve this and save the settings.

-To learn more about configuring the TKMM settings, read through the [settings](./settings) page.
+To learn more about configuring the TKMM settings, read through the [Settings](./settings) page.

+To get started using mods, check out the [Using Mods](./using-mods) page.